alovajs/alovajs.github.io/docs/tutorial/02-getting-started/03-basic/05-global-interceptor.md

         throw new Error(json.message);
       }

-      //The parsed response data will be passed to the transformData hook function of the method instance.
+      //The parsed response data will be passed to the transform hook function of the method instance.
 These functions will be explained later. return json.data;
     },
     // highlight-end